9 steps to take at the scene of an accident

 • Driving conditions

-8. If safe to do so, take pictures of the scene, road layout and all vehicles damaged or evidence of damage not present
+8. If it is safe to do so, get photographic evidence of the scene, road layout, and all vehicles damaged or evidence of damage not present.

 9. Contact your leasing provider or motor insurer and report the accident as soon as possible.
 Failure to report the accident could breach terms and conditions of your policy.